create3000/x_ite/docs/_posts/components/CADGeometry/CADFace.md

 CADFace holds geometry representing one face in a Computer-Aided Design (CAD) CADPart.
 CADFace can only contain a single Shape or LOD node (with `containerField='shape').`

-The CADFace node belongs to the **CADGeometry** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 3.1 or higher.
+The CADFace node belongs to the **CADGeometry** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 3.1 or higher.

 ## Hierarchy